 Savannah, Georgia: A Popular I-95 Road Trip Stop

 Children and sweet toothed adults like us love swinging into the chocolate shops for handmade treats.
 Savannah’s Candy Kitchen sells delicious handmade southern candy, cakes and pies, including pralines, fudge, turtles, gift baskets, and more.
-Fresh made pralines, chocolate covered pecan halves, are ubiquitous around the southern United States.
+Fresh made pralines and chocolate covered pecan halves are ubiquitous around the southern United States.

-Savannah is just off I-95 making it one the best and most convenient stops driving along I-95.
+Savannah is one of the best and most convenient stops during an I-95 road trip.
 It is a charming southern town, with cobblestone streets and a relaxed vibe.
 Enjoy some of the 22 charming public squares located within in Savannah.
 Chippewa Square is where Forrest Gump sits on the bench waiting for bus number 9 for most of the movie.
 There is no bench in the spot, but you can sit in the square itself and enjoy a coffee from a nearby cafe like Gallery Espresso.

 Great Stay in Savannah

 The Drayton makes for a great couples stay in historic Savannah.
 Comfortable rooms await guests, along with an onsite restaurant, bar and room service.
 The hotel is close to popular attractions like City Market, River Street Train Museum and Owens-Thomas Museum.